Hardening the electric system

 We want you to be informed at every step in the process.
 As part of our system hardening work, you may experience the following:

-- In many cases, trees or shrubs will need to be cut down in order to access and safely complete the construction work.
+- In many cases, trees or shrubs will need to be cut down or trimmed to access and safely complete the construction work.

 - Different contractor companies may perform the work depending on the project needs.
 All personnel are required to carry identification.